 - Restrictions: You may submit one Ocklawaha Prairie Waterfowl application and receive up to one Ocklawaha Prairie Waterfowl permit in Phase I. You may obtain additional permits in Phase II for a maximum of five permits per person, but no more than one permit per hunt.
 The selling or purchasing of any Waterfowl permit is prohibited.

 - Group Applications: Group applications are NOT available for this permit.

 - Transferability :Ocklawaha Prairie Waterfowl permits are NOT transferable.

 - Guest Permits: Guest permits are NOT available for this permit,however, each Ocklawaha Prairie Waterfowl permit allows the permit holder and up to two additional hunting/non-hunting guest (one vehicle), the total group shall not exceed three persons.

 - Returned Permits: Ocklawaha Prairie Waterfowl permits cannot be returned.
-No-shows are replaced by walk-ins at the check station.

 - Drawing Results: Drawing results are typically posted within about two weeks after the end of the application period.
 If you are successful in a drawing and you have provided a valid, non-blocked, email address, your permit will be emailed to you as well as posted to your record online.